 Later models like the Nokia 8 Sirocco similarly have an integrated 3260 mAh battery, while products such as the 3060 mAh battery-powered Nokia 7.1 contain features like Android 9 Pie, said to improve and prolong performance.

 - Best battery: 3800 mAh

 Need to quickly charge your phone before you leave home?
-The SuperVOOC function is said to be a unique feature found in Oppo’s R17 devices.
+The SuperVOOC function is said to be a unique feature found in OPPO’s more recent devices, including the newest OPPO Reno 10x Zoom (and Reno 5G) which uses VOOC 3.0.
 This is described as the newly improved take on a fast charging technology nicknamed VOOC, which is short for ‘Voltage Open Loop Multi-Step Constant-Current Charging’.
-This is also available in the Oppo Find X smartphones.
+This is also available in the Oppo R17 and Find X smartphones.

 HTC appears to be one of the few brands to specifically address the difference between the phone’s rated capacity versus its actual nominal capacity.
 The HTC U12+, for example, has a rated capacity of 3420 mAh.
 But the company also lists its nominal capacity to actually potentially reach 3500 mAh.
 As with all batteries, performance varies according to things like location, app and phone usage, cellular network and signal strength.
 So, these factors will affect whether you can actually get up to the 23.8 hours of talk time promised on a 3G or 4G network.